Far Lateral Suboccipital (Transcondylar) Approach

-This ventral region is difficult to reach microsurgically, and modifications of the lateral suboccipital pathway require varying degrees of bony resection so that the pathology can be reached without retraction on the medulla oblongata and upper spinal cord.
+This ventral region is difficult to reach microsurgically, and modifications of the far lateral suboccipital pathway require varying degrees of bony resection so that the pathology can be reached without retraction on the medulla oblongata and upper spinal cord.
 Anterior routes, such as the transnasal endoscopic and transoral trajectories, are reserved primarily for extradural lesions; the lateral corridors are preferred for intradural pathologies.

 In addition to the far-lateral transcondylar approach, extreme-lateral transcondylar and transjugular procedures have been described for extensive extradural lesions in this area.
 These approaches involve a complete condylectomy and partial mastoidectomy, and they provide wide exposure of the anterior craniovertebral junction.
 Yet they are associated with a high risk of surgical morbidity, require occipitocervical fusion, and have few if any indications.
-Therefore, I describe only the far-lateral transcondylar approach.
+Therefore, I describe only the far-lateral approach here.

-Indications for Transcondylar Approach
+Indications for Far Lateral Approach

 - Anterior craniocervical junction intradural tumors, such as meningiomas or lower cranial nerve schwannomas.